ThomasGsp/kubernetes-the-hard-way/docs/03-compute-resources.md

 Create three compute instances which will host the Kubernetes worker nodes:

 Minimum:
-- 2 CPU
+> - 2 CPU
-- 4G RAM
+> - 4G RAM
-- 50G Disk
+> - 50G Disk

-- Debian 9 fresh install (or ubuntu)
+> - Debian 9 fresh install (or ubuntu)
-- No swap
+> - No swap

+### DNS / Hosts
+In the future steps, in place of the IPs address we'll use the hostname.
+You should create and deploy an standard /etc/hosts file or setup an DNS.

+### Others
+We'll have to deploy lot of configurations files on the different servers.
+Setup your public key is really useful !

+Generate your SSH keys(if not exist):
+> ssh-keygen -t rsa -b 4096 -C "<email>"

+Make sure to replace <email> with your email, a placeholder, or an empty string.
+Keep hitting enter until files exist in ~/.ssh.

+Output the contents of the public key file, like so:
+> cat ~/.ssh/id_rsa.pub

+Finally, copy the output for each servers into /root/.ssh/authorized_keys file.
+This will permit to SSH all virtual machine in root user.

 Next: [Provisioning a CA and Generating TLS Certificates](04-certificate-authority.md)